mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 passed in as parameters in code to the MongoClient constructor (or equivalent API for each driver), to override options provided through TXT records.

+If listable options, such as ``readPreferenceTags``, are present in a TXT record AND in MongoClient constructor (URI, or options passed in code), then a Client MUST discard *all* elements of this listable option obtained through the TXT record(s) and *only* use these elements from the MongoClient constructor.

 .. _`Connection String spec`: ../connection-string/connection-string-spec.rst#defining-connection-options

 If any connection string option in a TXT record is incorrectly formatted, a